zuozhenggh/learning-library/create-labs/labs/4-labs-use-atom-editor-develop-content/4-labs-use-atom-editor-develop-content.md

 ![](./images/use-atom-editor-open-folder.png " ")

 2. The following example shows the local cloned copy of the learning-library repository for user achepuri.
 The clone was saved in the following local filesystem path: **C:\Users\achepuri.ORADEV\Documents\GitHub\learning-library\create-labs\labs** folder.
-The user chose GitHub local folder for the clone's name.
-The workshop was created in the **\data-management-library\create-labs\labs** folder.
+The user chose **GitHub** folder for the clone's name.
+The workshop was created in the **\learning-library\create-labs\labs** folder.
 The workshop's name (and the folder's name) is 1-labs-quickstart-workshop.
 This workshop, contains 5 labs as shown in the following screen.
 To open the workshop in Atom, select the root folder for the workshop, create-labs, and then select **labs** Folder.

 ![](./images/use-atom-editor-select-folder.png " ")